 White doesn’t consider writing off stock options to get a tax break a loophole.
 On the contrary, for some Silicon Valley companies, writing off stock options helps those in the red to stay in business.

 Amazon, for example, wasn’t profitable for years, and when it finally did start to turn a profit, it was barely enough to reinvest in the company to keep it growing.
-Netflix continues to bleed as it shells out millions for “Netflix Original” productions and the rights to popular shows like NBC’s “The Office” and WarnerMedia’s “Friends” (which is likely why Netflix upped its subscription prices, again).
+Netflix continues to bleed as it shells out millions for “Netflix Original” productions and the rights to popular shows like NBC’s “The Office” and WarnerMedia’s “Friends” (and Netflix recently upped its subscription prices, again).

 “There’s a sensible argument for why stock options are considered a cost to the company,” White explained.
 “Instead of paying their employees with cash, which would clearly be a cost to the company, they pay with stock options.
 Stock options are a cost to the company’s owners, the shareholders, their claim on the company is smaller because there’s more claim on the company.
 The idea that stock options are a cost is a battle that was fought 15 years ago when companies wanted to claim that issuing stock options was not a cost, and therefore their profits were higher, and there were those of us who said that’s nuts, they’re diluting the shareholders and making the stock holdings less valuable because now there’s more stock out there instead of paying.”